DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 	- Low health screen overlay
 	- When we enter a Mindbreak, play a wobbly screen overlay effect

-Also, de-load the surrounding scene.
+Also, de-load the surrounding scene so it seems kinda trippy.

 ### Dynamic Post-Processing VFX
 - Chromatic Aberration heartbeat effect for the Mindbreaks